kirillgerasimov/facial-heart-rate-monitor/readme.md

 * the face is well lit

 It can measure heart rate in less stable conditions with lesser confidence.
+*You can watch video that compares the App measurement with hardware Polar strap.
+Take a look at `actual-app-demo.mp4`*

 ##### Features